SystemFw/blog/content/staging/paxos-failures.md

    proposal number.

 Crystal clear, right 😛 ?
-It's not that the rules are particularly hard to follow, but... their purpose is mistifying.
+It's not that the rules are particularly hard to follow, but... their purpose is mystifying.

 For example:
 - Why are there 2 phases?